 13 July 2021

-How to do performance testing using the k6 tool?
-Prepare and implement like an absolute pro
+How to do performance testing using k6?
+Prepare & implement like an absolute pro

 When working on the development of the application, the primary focus goes to implementing new functionalities to meet your customers’ expectations.
 Unfortunately, under the pressure of deadlines or other factors, people tend to forget about non-functional aspects, such as security, or as in this case – efficiency.
 In this article, I would like to tell you why and how to do performance testing using the K6 tool and how to implement it.